Querent-ai/querent-python-research/docs/Entity_Extraction.md

 - ***Anaphora vs. Cataphora: Understanding Referential Expressions***

+- [] We cannot resolve this issue 100% but what are the possible ways to reduce these errors?
+The span of text chosen will become crucial in this case
+- [] AllenNLP and NeuroCoref need to be used in a type of intersection strategy (https://github.com/NeuroSYS-pl/coreference-resolution)

     In linguistics, when we discuss the relationships between different parts of a text, two terms often come up: anaphora and cataphora.
 Both are forms of endophora, where a word or phrase in a sentence refers to another part of the same text.
 However, the direction of this reference is what differentiates the two.

     - **Anaphora:**